SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

-PyBullet Gym Environments-V0
+# Decision Transformer PyBullet Gym Environments-V0
-For this experiment, we will be using our Decision Transformer in PyBullet Gym Environments-V0 using the library [d4rl-pybullet](https://github.com/takuseno/d4rl-pybullet) from [takuseno](https://github.com/takuseno)'s repository.
-The original idea was to use the latest Mujoco environments from Gymnasium Open Ai, but we didnt' find many datasets available and also we faced several problems installing the library due to deprecated dependencies and license issues.
+For this experiment, we would like to test the performance of our Decision Transformer in PyBullet Gym Environment-V0 using the d4rl-pybullet library [d4rl-pybullet](https://github.com/takuseno/d4rl-pybullet) from [takuseno](https://github.com/takuseno)'s repository.
+The original idea was to utilize the latest Mujoco environments from Gymnasium OpenAI, but we didn't find many datasets available and also encountered several problems installing the library due to deprecated dependencies and license issues.
+Therefore, we opted for the mentioned dataset and its associated environment since it suited our needs.

 The library d4rl-pybullet has four replicable enviroments: **Hopper**, **Halfcheetah**, **Ant** and **Walker2D**.
 For our experiments we used all available enviroments.
 Each of these enviroments offers diferents types of dataset as can be seen in the following table extracted from d4rl-pybullet repository: